seanelvidge/seanelvidge.github.io/_posts/2026-09-05-How_long_until_a_double_hattrick.md

 that a Premier League scoring performance contains six or more goals.

-That is about **one in every 36,900 occasions on which a player scores in a match**.
+That is about one in every 36,900 occasions on which a player scores in a match.

 A modern 380-match Premier League season produces roughly 880 scoring player-performances.
 That translates into about a